qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   using it on projects with many vector layers, as it may cause slowness.
-* :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topology within the layer being edited
+* :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topology within the layer being edited.
 * :guilabel:`Advanced Configuration`: allows you to enable and adjust snapping mode and tolerance on a layer basis (see figure_edit_snapping_).
 If you need to edit a layer and snap its vertices to another, ensure the target layer